lacoueth/test-stencil/readme.md

 - `heading` : title of the block, that is displayed when the block is hidden.
 - _inner (slot)_ : content inside the block, displayed when open.
-- `hidden` : the initial state of the block, hidden or displayed at first.
+- `close` : the initial state of the block, hidden or displayed at first.

 ##### Rendered :